zikula/zikula-docs/guides/upgrading to Zikula 2.0/InstallingZikulaOnUbuntu.md

 sudo systemctl enable apache2
 sudo systemctl enable mysql
 ```
 Calling `systemctl start` does what you would expect and starts the service.
-The `systemctl enable` sets up the service so that it is launch t start up.
+The `systemctl enable` sets up the service so that it is launch at start up of the operating system.
 When you enable the services you will get a notice that the command was redirected to systemd-sysv-install.
 That is normal

 ##Set up mariadb using mysql commands
 You now want to test to make sure you can launch mysql.
 Type the following command.